Gas Morphology of Milky Way-like Galaxies in the TNG50 Simulation: Signals of Twisting and Stretching: Acknowledgements

 \section{Acknowledgements}

 The SAO REU program is funded in part by the National Science Foundation REU and Department of Defense ASSURE programs under NSF Grants no.\ AST 1852268 and 2050813, and by the Smithsonian Institution.
-We also thank Matthew Ashby, Shep Doeleman, Yakov Faerman, Jonathan McDowell, and Jessica Werk for the insightful conversations and invaluable comments.
-RE acknowledges the support from the Institute for Theory and Computation at the Center for Astrophysics as well as grant numbers 21-atp21-0077, NSF AST-1816420 and HST-GO-16173.001-A for very generous support.
-We thank the supercomputer facility at Harvard, where most of the simulation work was done.
+We also thank Matthew Ashby, Shep Doeleman, Yakov Faerman, Jonathan McDowell, and Jessica Werk for insightful conversations and invaluable comments.
+The authors thank the referee for their feedback, which greatly improved the quality of this manuscript.
+RE acknowledges the support from the Institute for Theory and Computation at the Center for Astrophysics as well as grant numbers NASA ATP 21-atp21-0077, NSF AST-1816420 and HST-GO-16173.001-A for very generous support.
+The authors thank the supercomputer facility at Harvard, where most of the simulation work was done.
 MV acknowledges support through an MIT RSC award, a Kavli Research Investment Fund, NASA ATP grant NNX17AG29G, and NSF grants AST-1814053, AST-1814259, and AST-1909831.
 The TNG50 simulation was realized with compute time granted by the Gauss Center for Supercomputing (GCS) under GCS Large-Scale Projects GCS-DWAR on the GCS share of the supercomputer Hazel Hen at the High-Performance Computing Center Stuttgart (HLRS).

 \software{ illustris\_python \citep{TNGDataRelease, TNGFirstResultsFB, TNGFirstResultsEV}, SciPy\_python \citep{2007CSE.....9c..10O}, Matplotlib \citep{matplotlib}, Numpy \citep{numpy}, Py-SPHViewer \citep{pysphviewer}, Python Programming Language \citep{python}, and TNG50 \citep{TNGDataRelease, TNGFirstResultsFB, TNGFirstResultsEV} }